Content Strategy: A Complete Guide to Creating Content With Purpose

 Step-by-Step Tutorials and How-To Articles

 Tutorials are perhaps the most practical type of content you can create.
 These articles solve a specific problem for the reader, such as "How to set up a WordPress site" or "Five ways to improve your site speed."
 Because these posts are so direct and helpful, they often rank well for very specific search queries.
-They also build a lot of trust; when you help someone solve a problem for free, they are much more likely to remember your brand and return to your site in the future.
+They also build a lot of trust; when you help someone solve a problem for free, they are much more likely to remember your brand and return in the future.

 Case Studies and Real-World Evidence